williamayoub22/password-manager/README.md

 * **Zero-Footprint:** You can generate your passwords on any device, entirely offline, as long as you have the code and your Master Key.

 ### Cons
-* **Rigidity:** It is difficult to change a single password if a specific site is breached.
-Changing your "Netflix" password would require changing your Master Key (altering all passwords) or adding a versioning suffix (e.g., "Netflix_v2").
+* **Rigidity:** It is difficult to change a single password.
+Changing your "Netflix" password would require changing your Master Key (altering all passwords) or adding a versioning suffix (e.g., "Netflix_v2") which could get messy.
 * **Site Constraints:** Websites have varying rules for length and special characters.
 Adapting a pure algorithm to these arbitrary constraints requires manual handling.

 ---